Metropolia University of Applied Sciences: Healthcare and social services

 Metropolia conducts many degrees in the fields of healthcare and social services.
 There are two bachelor's degrees in English (nursing and social services) and 15 in Finnish.
 The school also offers master-level studies leading to the MHA (Master of Health Administration) degree.
 All degrees in these fields are hosted at the Myllypuro Campus.

 Metropolia has a unique learning environment called the Well-Being and Health Village.
 In this place, students provide free medical services under supervision.
 The idea behind the Health Village is to give students a taste of real-world medical work experience.
 Some of the services are: prosthetics and orthotics services; osteopathy services; and physiotherapy services.

 Culture

 All culture courses are conducted in Finnish.
 There are 8 undergraduate degrees and 7 master's degrees.
 All teaching takes place at the Arabia Campus and nearby premises.
 Metropolia UAS is the first Finnish university to offer a degree focused entirely on XR design.

 Technology

 Studies in the field of technology take place on two campuses.
 The Myyrmäki campus mainly focuses on industrial technology, and teaching at the Karamalmi campus is more IT-based.
 Metropolia has a wide variety of industrial degrees, such as automotive engineering and industrial management.
-All industrial-based studies are conducted in Finnish.
+Industrial-based studies are conducted in Finnish or in English, depending on the degree program.
 The school has two IT programs, one of them in English.